bloominstituteoftechnology/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+express offers middleware and routes.
+Routes can be used to have multiple routing for api calls

 - [ ] Describe Middleware?

+middleware are function which are utilitiezed to perform specific tasks such as validation, and then push the reques to the api call

 - [ ] Describe a Resource?

+resources are data which are retrieved through api calls

 - [ ] What can the API return to help clients know if a request was successful?

+status 200 ok

 - [ ] How can we partition our application into sub-applications?

+through route and middleware

 ## Minimum Viable Product